fvan-wij/Cub3d/README.md

 2. Open up a terminal, CD into the root directory of Telestein3D and use the 'make' command
 3. Let it build...
 4. Run the game by booting the binary: './Telestein3D'
-5. No additional arguments are required
+> [!NOTE]
+> No additional arguments are required, however, you can supply custom maps by running it with a .cub map file.
+E.g. './telestein3d data/maps/confrontation.cub'

 ## Controls
 _Player movement:_
-Walk: W,A,S,D
+- Walk: W,A,S,D
-Turn around: LEFT-ARROW / RIGHT-ARROW
+- Turn around: LEFT-ARROW / RIGHT-ARROW
-Sprint: SHIFT
+- Sprint: SHIFT

 _Combat/Inventory:_
-Attack: SPACE
+- Attack: SPACE
-Map: M
+- Map: M
-Fists: 1
+- Fists: 1
-Chainsaw: 2
+- Chainsaw: 2

 ### Resources
 Ray-casting tutorial